Health Savings Accounts (HSAs) are a great way to save money for healthcare expenses in retirement. There are three major tax savings to an HSA:

 There’s one more way to grow your money — by investing your HSA.
 In this post we’ll dive into reasons you may want to invest and things to keep in mind when investing your HSA.
 As with all money matters, it’s always a good idea to consult a professional for legal and tax advice.
 They are the most qualified to help you with your personal situation.

 It’s important to define your goals for your HSA.
 This will help you figure out if investing is right for you.
 Remember, HSAs do have annual contribution limits, determined by the IRS.
-In 2021 the individual contribution limit is $3,600 and the family contribution limit is $7,200.
 The IRS increases contribution limits to account for inflation.
 Be sure to take this into account when you're thinking about future savings.

 An important goal for many HSA users is to pay for ongoing medical expenses.
 These are the expenses that come up on a regular basis, like prescriptions and copays.
 Most of the time, these are smaller purchases that your health insurance doesn't cover.
 Since you need a high-deductible health plan to contribute to an HSA, it’s important to make sure you’re covered.